 There are several other diseases associated with severe alcoholism.
 These health complications include the following:

 Alcohol addiction is a treatable disease and is also avoidable.
 With early diagnosis and proper help, patients can recover, reduce the risk of the aforementioned complications and go on to live a healthy life.

 Early treatment of alcohol yields the most effective results.
 If you’ve been wondering how to quit alcohol? or how to stop drinking alcohol?
-The only solution is seeking timely help and intervention.
+The only solution is seeking timely help by visiting a rehab center for alcohol and intervention.
 Close family and friends should keep an eye on the patient to help them stay away from destructive behaviors even if that means cutting off financial assistance.

 Here are some lifestyle changes that the patients should consider on their road to sobriety:

-Cadabams is India’s leading Alcohol and De Addiction Rehab for Alcoholism and other associated problems.
-Visit our residential treatment facility for a guided tour of our Alcoholism treatment centre.
+Cadabams is India’s leading Alcohol and De-Addiction rehabilitation center for alcoholics and other associated problems.
+Visit our residential treatment alcohol rehab in Bangalore for a guided tour of our Alcoholism treatment centre.

-Call us on our mental health helpline +91 96111 94949 for further details or Alcoholism related emergencies.
+Call us on our mental health helpline +91 96111 94949 for further details on getting alcohol treatment in India or Alcoholism related emergencies.

 Our team of psychiatrists are experts in psychosocial rehabilitation, cognitive behavioural therapy (CBT) ), interpersonal and social rhythm therapy (IPSRT), and family-focused therapy that has proven to be highly effective in treating Alcohol Dependence.
 We have over two decades of expertise in handling the most complex and severe cases of Alcoholism.